-A. SA Charge: As the student-elected governing body at Cornell University, the SA shall seek out and voice effectively the interests and concerns of the student body.

-B. Notice of Current Governing Documents: The SA shall provide each by-line funded organization, the

-- Director(s) of Campus Activities, Campus Life, the GPSA, and the Dean of Students with a current copy of these Guidelines, as well as the SA Charter and the SA Appropriations Committee Charge and Guidelines each year. - C. Notice of Pending Legislation: Each by-line funded organization, the Director(s) of Campus Activities, Campus Life, the GPSA, and the Dean of Students shall be notified of any SA, SA Appropriations Committee, or other meeting in which legislation concerning or affecting Fee recipients is pending. - D. Outreach: The SA Vice-President for Finance shall, wherever possible and as often as possible, attend meetings of each organization throughout the year. - E. Enforcement, Violations & Penalties - i.
-The SA Vice-President for Finance shall be charged with investigation of all accusations regarding violations of these guidelines and will report such findings to the SA. - ii.
-If the SA determines that an organization has committed a violation, the SA may impose a fine, reduction or revocation of the organization's by-line funding allocation.
-In order for a fine, reduction, or revocation of funding to occur, a two-thirds majority of the SA must concur.
+- A. Assembly Charge: As the student-elected governing body at Cornell University, the Assembly shall seek out and voice effectively the interests and concerns of the student body. - B. Notice of Current Governing Documents: The Assembly shall provide each by-line funded organization, the Director(s) of Campus Activities, Campus Life, the GPSA, and the Dean of Students with a current copy of these Guidelines, as well as the Student Assembly Charter and the Student Assembly Finance Committee Charge and Guidelines each year. - C. Notice of Pending Legislation: Each by-line funded organization, the Director(s) of Campus Activities, Campus Life, the GPSA, and the Dean of Students shall be notified of any Student Assembly, Student Assembly Finance Committee, or other meeting in which legislation concerning or affecting Fee recipients is pending. - D. Outreach: The Student Assembly Vice President for Finance shall, wherever possible and as often as possible, attend meetings of each organization throughout the year. - E. Enforcement, Violations & Penalties - The Student Assembly Vice President for Finance shall be charged with investigation of all accusations regarding violations of these guidelines and will report such findings to the Assembly. - ii.
+If the Assembly determines that an organization has committed a violation, the Assembly may impose a fine, reduction or revocation of the organization's by-line funding allocation.
+In order for a fine, reduction, or revocation of funding to occur, a two-thirds majority of the Assembly must concur.
 Reasons for a fine, reduction, or revocation of funding include, but are not limited to, violation of these rules, violation of campus policies, or violation of contract.
 Any money garnered from a fine on an organization shall be placed in the Special Projects Fund of the Student Assembly.
 If a reduction or revocation of funding affecting the remainder of the funding cycle occurs, the University shall attempt to reduce the SAF to reflect the lower amount.
 Excepting that, the money shall revert to the Special Projects Fund.